1971–72 NHL season: Playoff bracket

-For decades, the NHL had used first round playoff formats where first-place teams played third-place teams, and second-place teams played fourth-place teams.
-In response to the prior year when the Minnesota North Stars appeared to intentionally lose games to finish fourth in the West instead of third and avoid a tougher match-up with first-place Chicago, and also the Boston Bruins were "rewarded" for finishing first in the East with a tough series against eventual Stanley Cup Champion Montreal, the first round match-ups were changed so that the first-place team in each division played the fourth-place team, and the other series matched the second and third place teams from the divisions.
+For decades, the NHL had used first-round playoff formats where first-place teams played third-place teams, and second-place teams played fourth-place teams.
+In response to the prior year when the Minnesota North Stars appeared to intentionally lose games to finish fourth in the West instead of third and avoid a tougher match-up with first-place Chicago, and also the Boston Bruins were "rewarded" for finishing first in the East with a tough series against eventual Stanley Cup Champion Montreal, the first round match-ups were changed so that the first-place team in each division played the fourth-place team, and the other two teams from the division play each other, with the second-placed team having home-ice advantage.

 The inter-divisional semifinals were thus modified accordingly, with winner of each #1 vs. #4 series now playing the winner of the #2 vs. #3 series in the other division.
 The winners of the semifinals then advanced to the Stanley Cup Finals.

 Teams remained competing in a best-of-seven series in each round (scores in the bracket indicate the number of games won in each best-of-seven series).